Sevaarcen/SocialBook/README.md

 * Apache2 (tested on version 2.4.29-1ubuntu4.5)
 * php7.X with mysqli (tested on php7.2 and php7.3)
 * mariadb (tested on version 10.3.12)

+### Troubleshooting
+* I already have MySQL/MariaDB installed
+  * Uninstall it, if you already have MariaDB installed make sure to shut it down beforehand.
+Use the command below to shut down the MariaDB server
+  * ```mysqladmin -u root -p shutdown```

+If your issue isn't listed, please open a new issue on GitHub